 Submit completed application form.

 Submit official high school transcript or, if applicable, a GED

 Submit official transcripts from all post-secondary

 transcripts may be accepted with official transcripts to follow).

-After application, application fee, high school transcript, and
+After application, application fee, high school transcript, college transcripts

 been received, the admission file will be reviewed.
 Admission file